SymmetricDevs/Supersymmetry/README.md

 Textures by [GDCM05](https://github.com/gdcm05) and more.

 ## Building
-You'll need python3 and python requests installed.
+You'll need python3 and the python requests library installed.
 To build run the main.py script.